Basketball (The Office): Production

 "Basketball" was written and directed by producer Greg Daniels.
-Although he wrote the episode, Daniels was not originally scheduled to direct "Basketball."
+Although he wrote the episode, Daniels was not originally scheduled to direct "Basketball".
 Rainn Wilson remarked that he really pushed for Daniels to direct the episode.
 John Krasinski applauded Daniels for being the first writer to "take [the characters] out of the office".
 Daniels later said that his favorite shot from the episode was when Michael takes Ryan on a tour of the warehouse because "you got to see the whole basketball [set]".
 The editors' cut for the episode was 40 minutes long.
 During the commentary for the episode, Steve Carell argued that the American version of The Office was more difficult to shoot because the British version was 29 minutes long, whereas the American version could only be 22 minutes.

 The inspiration for the episode was a deleted scene from the pilot episode where Michael talks about a pick-up basketball game.
-During filming, the cast and crew were filmed playing real basketball games for two days.
+During filming, the cast and crew were filmed playing real basketball games for two days, with three crew members spraying fake sweat on their faces, hair, and clothes.
 The takes were then spliced together to make it appear as if only one game had taken place.
 NBC was worried about the episode because several of their other pilots had done basketball episodes.
 The network put a lot of pressure on the cast and crew to make the episode appear "as realistic as it could be".
 Donald Lee Harris designed the warehouse set, which Krasinski described as "amazing" and "detailed".

 Several of the actors had basketball experience, such as Krasinski, who played for his high school team.
-Brian Baumgartner, who portrays Kevin, actually succeeded in making 14 free-throw shots, of which several were included in the final footage.
-Steve Carell later said of his basketball skills, "The thing about looking like you're bad at basketball is, it's like anything else, you have to be incredibly good in order to look bad […] but that's not the case with me and basketball.
+Brian Baumgartner, who portrays Kevin, succeeded in making 14 consecutive free-throw shots, of which several were included in the final footage.
+Steve Carell later said of his basketball skills, "The thing about looking like you're bad at basketball is, it's like anything else, you have to be incredibly good in order to look bad [...] but that's not the case with me and basketball.
 I just was bad."
-However, Carell joked that he would "kick ass" at a hockey episode, a reference to his real-life hockey skills.
+However, Carell said that he would "kick ass" at a hockey episode.

-"Basketball" contained several lines that became fan and cast favorites.
+"Basketball" contained several lines that became cast favorites.
 Two of Michael's lines, "The hand strikes and gives a flower" and "Blessed be those who sit and wait" were described by Wilson as Confucian and biblical, respectively.
-Carell joked that Michael Scott himself should self-publish a book of inspirational sayings.
-Jenna Fischer revealed that her line, "Please don't throw garbage at me" was her favorite line of the first season.
-Michael's line, "Try not to be too gay on the court" was improvised by Carell and Krasinski's reaction was real, as he had no idea Carell was going to say it.
+Michael's line "Try not to be too gay on the court" was improvised by Carell and Krasinski's reaction was real.
+However, Phyllis Smith's reaction to Michael's disgust at the idea of her being a cheerleader was acted.